lukaszgryglicki/calc-metric/README.md

 - other data related to identity in this case, like: `memberid, platform, username, is_bot` and so on.

-NOTE: previously this needed to make at least 3 cube calls (to get current data, previous time range data and to get total counts) - all fo them were generating a very complex Activities cube query which was not based on materialized views and was using very heavy pre-aggregation - now it will be a single call to a single table specifying time range and project and THAT's IT!
+*NOTE: previously this needed to make at least 3 cube calls (to get current data, previous time range data and to get total counts) - all fo them were generating a very complex Activities cube query which was not based on materialized views and was using very heavy pre-aggregation - now it will be a single call to a single table specifying time range and project and THAT's IT!*

+# Bulk calclations

-We can also mass-calculate this for multiple projects at once using `sync` tool:
+We can also mass-calculate this for multiple projects at once using `sync` tool ([source]((https://github.com/lukaszgryglicki/calcmetric/blob/main/cmd/sync/sync.go)):
 - You run `` V3_CONN="`cat ./REPLICA.secret`" ./sync.sh ``. [sync.sh](https://github.com/lukaszgryglicki/calcmetric/blob/main/sync.sh).
 - It uses [calculations.yaml](https://github.com/lukaszgryglicki/calcmetric/blob/main/calculations.yaml) file that instructs `sync` tool about how shoudl it call `calcmetric` for multiple prohects/time-ranges, etc., thsi si the example contents:
 ```